All insights

 Eligible basis and fair market value

 One of the more important risks is ensuring that the stated basis level is eligible for tax credits.
-Some credit sellers may be historically accustomed to “stepping up” the value of a development project through a sale to a tax equity partnership before monetizing the credit, allowing the ITC to be calculated based on fair market value rather than project cost.
-However, in a direct transfer, credits are generally valued based on cost rather than market value, making accurate cost basis documentation critical.
+Some credit sellers are accustomed to “stepping up” project value through a sale to a tax equity partnership before monetizing the credit, allowing the ITC to be calculated based on fair market value rather than project cost.
+In a direct transfer, credits are generally valued based on cost, making accurate cost-basis documentation critical.
+Developers typically provide the engineering, procurement, and construction (EPC) agreement, appraisal, and cost-segregation report as part of diligence.

 What do the carry-forward/carryback rules entail?